 Florida Vegetables You Can Grow In June

 Below are the vegetables and varieties that do well in Central Florida and when to plant them.
-In June you can plant both warm and cool season plants here in Florida.
+In June you can plant both warm and cool-season plants here in Florida.

-Warm Season Indoors: Eggplant, Peppers, Tomatoes
+Warm Season Indoors: Eggplant, peppers, and tomatoes.

 Please note that you should not plant eggplant, peppers, or tomatoes outside this month if you do decide to start them.
 They should be grown indoors.
-Eggplant, peppers, and tomatoes do well indoors with a grow light and can be transplanted easily (unlike cucumbers and beans that are much more sensitive).
+Eggplant, peppers, and tomatoes do well indoors with a grow light and can be transplanted easily (unlike cucumbers and beans which are much more sensitive).
 I typically start mine indoors for a month or two before transplanting outdoors.
 Check out How to Start Seeds Indoors to learn more.

 Gardening Recommendations and Tips For June

 If you’re concerned about insects this month and are looking for organic methods to keep them away, pick up a bottle of neem oil.
 This is a concentrated version, but it’s also available in a spray bottle.
-It helps with aphids, white flies, spider mites, and leaf rollers.
+It helps with aphids, whiteflies, spider mites, and leaf rollers.
 It also helps control black spots and powdery mildew.
 You can also check out Neem Oil for Organic Gardening and Pest Control.

 If you’re growing vegetables in June in Florida, then I definitely recommend using a Shade Cloth if you don’t have one already.
 Check out the post Using Shade Cloths in the Garden.
 I use these April-October.
 There are different varieties that you can choose from.